rubicks/rubicks-blog/content/post/2015-05-06-resolv-conf-google-nameservers.md

 my `/etc/resolv.conf` but I *do* know that I didn't care to find out.
 My first priority was to restore DNS.

-Did you know google runs nameservers that just anyone use?
+Did you know google runs nameservers that just *anyone* can use?
 I did.
 After I [read about it][arch-wiki-netconf].